 When the doors of this Cancer Center opened in early 2009, the breadth, scope and quality of services available to cancer patients in Ascension Parish were expanded.
 Today, the Cancer Center offers the most advanced cancer-fighting technology and vital on-site services including nutritional, social and survivorship services, early detection and outreach programs, as well as patient financial counseling.

 This Center represents the forward-thinking, innovative efforts Our Lady of the Lake Ascension and Mary Bird Perkins Cancer Center to ensure advanced cancer care is available in local communities.

 Since 1998, Mary Bird Perkins Cancer Center has provided cancer services to the Northshore community.
 In April 2012, the partnership took a significant step forward with the opening of the state-of-the-art Mary Bird Perkins Cancer Center in Covington.

 The modern, comprehensive cancer facility provides the full spectrum of cancer care, from prevention and early detection to diagnosis, treatment, and survivorship.
 The Center’s services include medical oncology (chemo/immunotherapy), radiation therapy, imaging, clinical research trials, patient navigation, free community screenings, education and more.
-These services are readily available to Northshore residents where it matters most – close to family and close to home.
+These services are readily available to Northshore residents where it matters most – close to family and just minutes from home.